influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/troubleshooting/frequently-asked-questions.md

 ## What does the status column indicate on the Host List page?

 The status icon is a high-level measure of your host's health.
 If Chronograf has not received data from a host for the past minute, the status icon is red.
 If Chronograf has received data from a host within the past minute, the status icon is green.

 ## Why is my host's status red when data are still arriving?

 There are several possible explanations for an inaccurate red status icon:

 The status icon depends on your host's local time in UTC.
-Use the Network Time Protocol (NTP) to synchronize time between hosts; if hosts’ clocks aren’t synchronized with NTP, the status icon can be inaccurate.
+Use the Network Time Protocol (NTP) to synchronize time between hosts;
+if the hosts’ clocks aren’t synchronized with NTP, the status icon can be inaccurate.

 The status icon turns red when Chronograf has not received data from a host for the past minute.
 Chronograf uses data from Telegraf to perform that calculation.
 By default, Telegraf sends data in ten-second intervals; you can change that interval setting in Telegraf's [configuration file](/telegraf/v1.3/administration/configuration/).
 If you configure the setting to an interval that's greater than one minute, Chronograf assumes that the host is not reporting data and changes the status icon to red.

-## Why is my query's field key order inconsistent?

-In versions 1.3.0-1.3.1, Chronograf doesn't preserve the order of the items in the [`SELECT` clause](/influxdb/v1.3/query_language/data_exploration/#the-basic-select-statement) in query editor mode.
-Chronograf may change the order of the items in the `SELECT` clause after it executes the query and populates the cell with the query results.

-This issue affects the [SingleStat](#singlestat) and [Line+Stat](#line-stat) graph types.
-If a cell's query includes more than one [field key](/influxdb/v1.3/concepts/glossary/#field-key) in the `SELECT` clause, Chronograf returns the most recent stat associated with the first field key in the `SELECT` clause.
-If you sorted the field keys in your query to rely on that behavior, it is important to note that Chronograf may change that order when it executes your query.

-This is a [known issue](https://github.com/influxdata/chronograf/issues/1158) and it is fixed in versions 1.3.2.0+.

 ## Why does the query builder break after I add my template variable to a query?